-I’m afraid that our culture is losing the art of hospitality in its truest sense.
+I’m afraid that our culture is losing the art of hospitality.
 Hospitality isn’t about showing off your skills or wealth to people who might be impressed by those things.
-It is literally about making a traveler welcome, making a stranger feel like a friend.
-I have encountered people who do exactly what Jesus warns against: laying out an elaborate spread and inviting people who have the palate to really appreciate it and the ability to “pay them back” with a similar invitation a few weeks later.
-Instead of hospitality, this practice is really just an expression of pride.
-I have to confess, that I have been guilty of this too.
+It’s literally about making a traveler welcome, making a stranger feel like a friend.
+It is easy to do exactly what Jesus warns against: lay out an elaborate spread and invite people who will really appreciate it and will have the ability to return the favor with a similar invitation a few weeks later.

-I don’t think that Jesus wants us to see inviting our friends or people of influence over for dinner as a sin, but hospitality cannot stop there.
-I have a friend who has never experienced an “exclusive” or even “usual” holiday dinner.
+I think Jesus wants us to go further, much further than that.
+I have a friend who has never experienced an exclusive or even usual holiday dinner.
 When he was growing up, his parents always kept a guest room in their home and always planned for extra people at dinner, especially around the holidays.

-It wasn’t unusual, in fact it was expected, for his father to come home on a holiday weekend with a hitch-hiker or other new friend who would have otherwise spent the holiday alone.
-They would use that opportunity to share a meal and share the love of Christ and His Gospel with that stranger, making him or her a member of the family for the holiday.
-Now that my friend has children of his own, that same hospitality is an important tradition in his home too.
+It wasn’t unusual (in fact it was expected) for his father to come home on a holiday weekend with a hitchhiker or another new friend who would have otherwise spent the holiday alone.
+His family would use that opportunity to share a meal and share the love of Christ and his Gospel with such strangers, making them members of the family for the holiday.
+Now that my friend has children of his own, that same tradition of hospitality is being carried on in his home too.

-Whether you’re celebrating the holidays, or just enjoying God’s bounty, consider Jesus’ example and instruction regarding hospitality.
-Could He be calling you to a new tradition of generosity to strangers this season?
+Whether you’re celebrating the holidays or just enjoying God’s bounty, consider Jesus’ example and instruction regarding hospitality.
+Could he be calling you to a new tradition of generosity to strangers throughout this season?